davidjohnbaker1/mmd/README.md

 ## COUNTDOWN

-* Incorporate Aubrey Hickman Edits for Chapter 6
+* Remove underscores for LaTEx Compile

 ## Tasks for David